yalimohammadi/yalimohammadi.github.io/_pages/about.md

 I am a final-year Ph.D. candidate at Stanford University in the  [Operations Research](https://or.stanford.edu/) group within the department of Management Science & Engineering, where I am advised by [Amin Saberi](http://stanford.edu/~saberi/).
 Before coming to Stanford, I received my B.Sc. in Computer Engineering with a minor in Mathematics from the [Sharif University of Technology](http://www.en.sharif.edu/).
 In 2022, I was a research fellow at the <a href="https://simons.berkeley.edu/programs/graph2022">Simons Institute Theory for Computing</a>, and I interned at Google Research, hosted by Aranyak Mehta.

+**Exciting News**: I will be a President’s Postdoctoral Fellow at UC Berkeley, hosted by Christian Borgs.
+Starting in the summer of 2025, I will join the USC Marshall School of Business as an Assistant Professor of Data Sciences and Operations.

 My research centers on learning and decision-making using network data.
 From a theoretical perspective, I integrate tools from applied probability, algorithms, and the theory of graph limits.
 On the practical front, I am inspired by addressing tangible real-world challenges in business operations, such as healthcare and online markets, that can be modeled and analyzed using network data.

-**I'm on the 2023-2024 job market.**

 Email: \[my first name\]@stanford.edu.
 <details>